Intimacy After Mastectomy: A Women’s Guide

 • Intimacy Beyond Sex: Finally, explore emotional, spiritual, and physical connections to rediscover pleasure on your terms.

-Emotional Impact on Intimacy After Mastectomy
+Emotional Impact on Intimacy After Surgery

 Grief and Loss